Tempo Giusto (composer)

+Career Overview

-Tempo Giusto is a Finnish trance music DJ, producer and composer.
-He is one of the leading names of Tech Trance and debuted in 2008 with the single "Agent Orange".
+He is one of the leading names of tech trance and debuted in 2008 with the single "Agent Orange".
 Since then he has released music with many known electronic dance music labels such as Black Hole Recordings, Armada Music, Ultra Records and Spinnin Records.
 He also owns the Finland-based Echelon Records with his older brother Ima'gin.
 Their collaboration on "Gemini" resulted in #1 trance release on Beatport in June 2012.
 In 2019 Tempo Giusto's collaborative track "Mr. Navigator" with Armin van Buuren resulted in a #1 charting trance single on Beatport.
 In total Tempo Giusto holds 12 Beatport Top 10 trance singles.

 In 2019, Tempo Giusto was nominated 'Electronic Music Artist' of the year at the Emma-gaala.

+Education

-Tempo Giusto graduated from SAE Institute with a bachelor's degree in Audio Production and Recording Arts in 2011 and is currently studying Dentistry in the University of Turku.
+Tempo Giusto graduated from SAE Institute with a bachelor's degree in Audio Production and Recording Arts in 2011 and is currently studying Dentistry at the University of Turku.